jumaoo/jumaoo.github.io/index.md

   ## Jumaoo
   A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Jumaoo is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push itha
+Install it, configure it, tweak it, push it."

 ---

 Jumaoo is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.

-{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/Jumaoo" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://Jumaoo.darn.es&text=Jumaoo%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Jumaoo ⚗️" link="https://github.com/daviddarnes/Jumaoo#installation" %}
+{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Jumaoo%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Jumaoo ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}

 ## Features